mohamadhabash/LearnandTrain/README.md

 # learnandtrain
-A very simple non interactive website which I created while practicing Bootstrap.
+A very simple non interactive website which was created while practicing Bootstrap.